Private North Carolina Math Teacher Groomed Student Into A Sexual Relationship

 Smith, a 36-year-old Raleigh resident, has been in the Wake County Jail since November 7.
 Police say he is being charged with 13 counts of statutory rape and 17 counts of sexual exploitation with a minor.

-The school’s headmistress, Nance Errichetti is also named in the complaint.
+The school’s headmistress, Nance Errichetti, is also named in the complaint.
 She was indicted this week and charged with aiding and abetting taking indecent liberties with a child and contributing to the delinquency of a minor.

 The president of the school board, Joe Lee, notes that the district fully cooperated with law enforcement and are working to understand the whole situation, so they can keep kids in the district safe.